sagemath/sagewiki_to_gh-2022-10-10/combinat/LanguageAndTiling.md

 === Factor, equality ===
 By going from ZZ to ZZ^2 or more general groups, the notion of factor is not well defined.
 It depends of some shape.
 In ZZ we take integers interval

+== Substitutive and adic languages ==

+ * Equality for purely morphic words is decidable (J. Honkala, CANT, chapter 10)